danwing/settle-charter/charter.md

 Servers on local networks have historically settled for unencrypted communications -- printers, routers, and SMB file sharing.
-However, with the advent of HTTPS everywhere, browsers disadvantage unencrypted communications by requiring a secure context (generally HTTPS) for features such as Service Workers, Web Bluetooth, WebCrypto, WebTransport, and more.
+However, with the advent of HTTPS everywhere, browsers disadvantage unencrypted communications by requiring a [secure context](https://www.w3.org/TR/secure-contexts) for features such as Service Workers, Web Bluetooth, WebCrypto, WebTransport, and more.
 This increases the importance of a secure context to local domains.
 Non-HTTP protocols such as SMB3 encrypted file sharing would benefit from stronger server authentication and